stevenlee090/stevenlee090.github.io/_posts/2018-03-11-labview-shortcuts.markdown

 description: Useful shortcuts for LabVIEW 2017.
 ---

 Here is a list of useful shortcuts which was compiled through the LabVIEW Core 1 and Core 2 exercises.
+Please note that these shortcuts are for the Windows version of LabVIEW 2017.

 `Control T`:  View front panel and block diagram at the same time